 Deciding what to wear when hiking is a challenging (but very important) task.
 In Japan the weather can change at any moment and if you pack the wrong clothing you might end up uncomfortable (or worse).
 In this article we offer some useful tips but also share an example list of what to wear for day and overnight hikes in Japan.

 With many hikes rising above 1400m you can feel the effects of cold even in peak summer.
 You need to be extra careful when hiking at altitude.
-It’s important that this is not a winter hiking guide.
+It’s important to not that that this is not a winter hiking guide.

 Top tips for packing your hike clothes